annotation/stam/extensions/stam-webannotations/README.md

 vocabulary, this extension simply offers a STAM Annotation Dataset [webannotations.annotationset.json](webannotations.annotationset.json) which defines the necessary keys.
 You *SHOULD* use this set for interoperability with web annotations.
-For example, to express the creator and simple textual value of an annotation using vocabulary compatible with Web Annotations, consider the following STAM JSON snippet:
+For example, to express the creator and a simple textual value of an annotation using vocabulary compatible with Web Annotations, consider the following STAM JSON snippet:

 ```json
 {